 MAT Program Overview

 Designed for working adults, this degree program provides initial licensure leading to a master’s degree in a supportive learning environment.
 Faculty have K-12 experience and a commitment to helping you become a successful teacher.
-Learn hands-on applications in an integrated curriculum focusing on urban, multicultural issues.
+Learn hands-on applications in an integrated curriculum focusing on diverse, inclusive, multicultural learning environments.

 Field placements are integrated throughout the program so you practice what you learn in your courses as you progress toward full-time student teaching.
 You will develop the skills, content, and confidence to be a highly qualified teaching professional.
 Graduate education classes typically meet once a week in the evening.
 Some daytime classes are also available.
 You may attend the program on a full-time or part-time basis, according to your preferred pace of study.

 After successfully completing the courses listed in an individually-developed course planner, students apply for acceptance to student teaching.
 Upon successful completion of the license requirements, students are recommended for state licensure.
 Students must maintain a 3.0 overall GPA and earn a B- or higher in all licensure courses.
 Refer to the student handbook for program details and requirements.